 SECTION 1.
 AUTHORITY

-Pursuant to Oregon Revised Statutes Chapters 92, 197, 215 and 227, the Statewide Planning Goals, and in coordination with Umatilla County and other affected governmental units, the City of Stanfield hereby adopts the revised City of Stanfield Comprehensive Plan, including plan goals and policies as enumerated herein and the plan maps included as Attachments “A”, “B,” “C,” “D,” “E,” and “F,” and repeals Ordinance #211-83, the previous City of Stanfield Comprehensive Plan.
+Pursuant to Oregon Revised Statutes Chapters 92, 197, 215 and 227, the Statewide Planning Goals, and in coordination with Umatilla County and other affected governmental units, the City of Stanfield hereby adopts the revised City of Stanfield Comprehensive Plan, including plan goals and policies as enumerated herein and plan maps included as Attachments and repeals Ordinance No. 362-2003, the previous City of Stanfield Comprehensive Plan.

 SECTION 2.
+PLAN PURPOSE AND IMPLEMENTATION MEASURES

+A Comprehensive Plan is the public’s conclusions about the development and conservation of an area, in this case the area within the city limits of Stanfield, and adopted by the City Council, and completed with public and agency input, with final acknowledgment by the Department of Land Conservation and Development.
+It is the only all-inclusive plan for a given geographic area.

+All Comprehensive Plan implementation measures including but not limited to the Development Code and Urban Growth Area Joint Management Agreement between the City and County, shall be consistent with and subservient to this Comprehensive Plan.

+SECTION 3.
 TECHNICAL REPORTS

-The 1984 Technical Report, Transportation System Plan, Buildable Lands Inventory, and Public Facility Plan provide the background information, facts and considerations that the city’s comprehensive plan goals, policies and maps are based on.
-These reports are not adopted as part of the plan but remain the supporting documents that are subject to revision as new technical data becomes available.
+Various plans and reports provide support and justification for this Comprehensive Plan and include the Transportation System Plan, Natural Hazards Mitigation Plan, local and regional housing reports, various economic reports, and the historic 1984 Technical Report.
+These reports are not adopted as part of the Comprehensive Plan, may be adopted by either Ordinance or Resolution depending on their purpose, but remain supporting documents that may be subject to revision as new information or data becomes available.

-SECTION 3.
-PLAN IMPLEMENTATION MEASURES

-All plan implementation measures including but not limited to the Development Code and Urban Growth Area Joint Management Agreement between the City and County, shall be consistent with and subservient to the City Comprehensive Plan.

 SECTION 4.
 AVAILABILITY OF PLAN

-After the City Comprehensive Plan receives acknowledgment of compliance from the Oregon Land Conservation & Development Commission, the comprehensive plan, technical report and implementation measures shall be available for use and inspection at City Hall, Umatilla County Planning Department, East Central Oregon Association of Counties (both offices located in Pendleton), and the Department of Land Conservation & Development in Salem.
+After the Comprehensive Plan receives acknowledgment from the Oregon Land Conservation & Development Commission, the comprehensive plan and implementation measures shall be available for use and inspection at City Hall and on the City’s website.

 SECTION 5.
-GOALS AND POLICIES
+GOALS, FINDINGS, AND POLICIES

-The following statement of goals and policies provides a general long-range basis for decision-making relative to the future growth and development of the City.
-The goals are patterned after and are in direct response to applicable Oregon Statewide Planning Goals.
-The policy statements set forth a guide to courses of action which are intended to carry out the goals of the plan.
-The policy statements present the City’s position on matters pertaining to physical improvements and community development.
+The following statement of goals, findings, and policies provides a general long-range basis for decision-making relative to the future growth and development of Stanfield.
+The goals are patterned after and are in direct response to the applicable Statewide Planning Goals.
+The findings and policy statements set forth a guide to courses of action which are intended to carry out the Statewide Planning Goals as appropriate for Stanfield.
+The findings and policy statements present the City’s position on matters pertaining to how the City will provide needed housing, protect natural resources and mitigate against hazards, encourage business and industry, and provide adequate public services including recreation facilities and parks.

-CITIZEN INVOLVEMENT (GOAL 1)
+GOAL 1: CITIZEN INVOLVEMENT

 Goal: To maintain a citizen involvement program that ensures opportunity for citizens to participate in all phases of the planning process.

+Findings: The City of Stanfield finds that an engaged cross-section of the community ensures that communication between citizens and elected and appointed officials will be improved.

 It shall be City policy:

 To conduct periodic community surveys to ascertain public opinion and collect information.
 Results shall be distributed.